Tools & Resources▼

 An individual retirement arrangement (IRA) is a personal savings plan that offers specific tax benefits.
 IRAs are one of the most powerful retirement savings tools available to you.
 Even if you're contributing to a 401(k) or other plan at work, you should also consider investing in an IRA.

 The two major types of IRAs are traditional IRAs and Roth IRAs.
-Both allow you to contribute as much as $5,500 in 2013 ($5,000 in 2012).
+Both allow you to contribute as much as $5,500 in 2017 (unchanged from 2016).
 You must have at least as much taxable compensation as the amount of your IRA contribution.
-But if you are married filing jointly, your spouse can also contribute to an IRA, even if he or she does not have taxable compensation.
+But if you are married filing jointly, your spouse can also contribute to an IRA, even if he or she has little or no taxable compensation, as long as your combined compensation is at least equal to your total contributions.
 The law also allows taxpayers age 50 and older to make additional "catch-up" contributions.
-These folks can contribute up to $6,500 in 2013 ($6,000 in 2012).
+These folks can contribute up to $6,500 in 2017 (unchanged from 2016).